-If you are claiming less than $300 you don’t need to keep receipts.
+If you are claiming less than $200, you don’t need to keep receipts.
 The average amount claimed in personal tax returns for work related expenses in Australia is $1,920 per year, so claim what you can to ensure you don’t miss out on a great tax refund.
-Just make sure you know what you are allowed to claim in your occupation and keep the right records so the Tax Office can’t disallow your claims.
+Just make sure that you know what you are allowed to claim in your occupation and keep the right records so the Tax Office doesn’t disallow your claims.

-You could ask your employer to pay for some of your work expenses for you using the salary sacrifice system.
-This way you won’t need to keep any receipts for your expenses and you will have more money in your pocket each week (rather than waiting until the end of the year when you lodge your tax return to get your refund).
+You could ask your employer to pay for some of your work expenses using the salary sacrifice system.
+This way, you won’t need to keep any receipts for your expenses and you will have more money in your pocket at the end of each week (rather than waiting until the end of the year when you lodge your tax return to get your refund).

-- Laptop computers (one per year)
+- Laptops computers (one per year)

 - Mobile phones or PDAs